 Some tourists do make it quite a ways down Groom Road.
 There is a loop.
 It's unpaved and dusty.
 Here's what you might see when you travel Groom Road.
 It's probably not worth bothering the "camo dudes" or "Pave Hawk Security Dudes."

 The Pros and Cons of Visiting Area 51

-For UFO enthusiasts from all over the world, it's a pilgrimage.
+Like Roswell, for UFO enthusiasts from all over the world, it's a pilgrimage.
 Bring your imagination and get ready to snap a few pictures and have some fun.
 If you expect to have a look at Area 51, stay home.
-If you expect a world class museum like the Smithsonian's Air and Space Museum, stay home.
+If you expect a world-class museum like the Smithsonian's Air and Space Museum, stay home.